 On the Alumni Chapter Board, SaintClair will serve on the Professional Development Committee.

-Jessie Latter holds a Bachelor of Arts in both Criminology and Criminal Justice and Government and Politics from the University of Maryland College Park (2017).During her time as an undergraduate student she served both as the CCJS Representative and Vice Chair of Programming for the BSOS Dean's Student Advisory Council (DSAC) and as a BSOS Ambassador.
-She was also a member of UMD's chapter of the National Political Science Honor Society, Pi Sigma Alpha, and the National Criminal Justice Honor Society, Alpha Phi Sigma.
-After graduation Jessie joined Lafayette Group as an Associate where she supports the U.S. Department of Homeland Security's (DHS) Office of Emergency Communications (OEC) in strategic planning efforts related to public safety communications.
+Jessie graduated with a B.A. in Criminology and Criminal Justice and a B.A. in Government and Politics in 2017.
+She was the CCJS Representative and Vice Chair of Programming for the Dean’s Student Advisory Council and a BSOS Ambassador.
+She was also a member of UMD’s chapter of the National Political Science Honor Society, Pi Sigma Alpha, and the National Criminal Justice Honor Society, Alpha Phi Sigma.

 Paul Mavrikes' 18 (GVPT)